the-events-calendar/the-events-calendar/readme.txt

 * Fix - Fixed an issue where saving Event Aggregator scheduled imports with an empty preview would generate PHP notices [110311]
 * Add - Make global $post obj available to tribe_events_get_the_excerpt() with setup_postdata($post) [108043]
 * Fix - Escape each closing html element in month view tooltip to prevent PHP parser from exposing html, thanks to Karen for a solution [64834]
+* Fix - Multiple fixes regarding linked post types (e.g. Organizers and custom post types) - props to @natureslens and others for reporting these [105116]:
+  * Now correctly saves in their drag-and-drop order
+  * Deprecated the functions added in version 4.6.13 that previously attempted to fix ordering logic but was not done in a backwards-compatible way: `get_order_meta_key()` and `tribe_sanitize_organizers()`
+  * We no longer rely on a separate postmeta value dedicated to ordering linked posts (e.g. `_EventOrganizerID_Order`), and you may want to remove all such values from your database after re-saving any events that have linked posts and their ordering is important
+  * `tribe_get_linked_posts_by_post_type()` no longer returns empty in error
+  * Editing an existing event no longer loses the linked posts just because they were not part of the submission.
+Example: If organizers are editable in the wp-admin event edit screen but not on the Community Events "event edit" form (via template override or other custom code), all pre-existing organizers were removed in error.
 * Add - Added WPML metadata improvements for Organizers and Venue.
 Thanks to David Garcia Watkins and the entire WPML team for their contribution [106798]

 = [4.6.20.1] 2018-07-10 =